Zheng He Facts

 A palace-wide search was conducted by the War Minister under the emperor’s directive, but yield no result.
 No Ming emperor ever ordered a marine expedition since then, and nobody during the Ming period ever mentioned those documents again.

 So where were the documents?
-Were they indeed burned by the achieve keeper as he once causally claimed?
+Were they indeed burned by the achieve keeper as he once casually claimed?
 Many Chinese historians used to believe this should be the case.

 But the latest researches tend to conclude the papers were destroyed by Manchu emperor Qianlong, the guy who was famously known for demanding the British monarchs to “tremblingly obey and show no negligence” of his order in his letter to King George III.
 Some drawings and texts of Zheng He expedition that never appeared in the Ming records were found in the books compiled by emperor Qianlong, which means original materials had survived Ming Dynasty and discovered by Manchus who had occupied the Forbidden City after the collapse of the Ming.
 (Who Destroyed Zheng He’s Documents)